ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 such as "this person is a bona fide researcher as described by the 'Registered
 access: authorizing data access' publication".

-Support for User Interfaces is not part of this specification.
-It is a non-goal for this specification to consider the processes that would support user interfaces, such as:
+It is a non-goal for this specification to consider the processes and data for the purpose of supporting user interfaces.

--   String definitions could be provided as a community effort (e.g. on a wiki) and providing some assurance that definitions have not been tampered with.

--   Any such open effort could be made easy to update and allow self-register new string mappings (e.g. affiliation domain name to research organization name)

--   May provide a rich set of internationalization/localization features for clients to consume.

 ## Passport JWT Claim Format